Air Fryer Recipe

 Method

-- Wash the potatoes thoroughly and pierce them with a fork.
-Microwave them for about 10 minutes until soft or bake in an oven at 200°C for 45 minutes.
-Allow to cool slightly.
+- Wash the potatoes well and prick them all over with a fork.
+Microwave them for about 10 minutes until soft, or bake in an oven at 200°C for 45 minutes.
+Leave to cool slightly.

-- Cook the bacon in a frying pan over medium heat until crispy.
-Drain on paper towels and chop into small pieces.
+- Cook the bacon in a frying pan over medium heat until crisp.
+Drain on paper towels, then chop into small pieces.

 - Cut each potato in half and scoop out most of the flesh, leaving a thin layer inside the skins.
 Brush with olive oil and season with salt and pepper.

-- Mix grated cheese, chopped bacon, and half of the spring onions.
-Fill each potato skin with the mixture.
+- Mix together the grated cheese, chopped bacon, and half of the spring onions.
+Spoon the mixture into each potato skin.

-- Preheat air fryer to 200°C. Place filled potato skins in the basket in a single layer.
-Air fry for 10-15 minutes until cheese is bubbly and skins are golden brown.
+- Preheat the air fryer to 200°C. Arrange the filled potato skins in the basket in a single layer.
+Air fry for 10-15 minutes, until the cheese is bubbling and the skins are golden brown.

-- Serve topped with sour cream and remaining chopped spring onions.
+- Serve topped with sour cream and the remaining chopped spring onions.

 Why this works in an air fryer